 Many of the same copywriting tricks described in the landing page guide and above come into play here.
 You need short, snappy writing, storytelling elements, and cliffhangers that get the lead eager to click a link to learn more.

 Not sure how engaged your audience is?
 There are plenty of tools and tactics you can use to track engagement over the short and the long term.
-These include:
+Take a look:

-Everyone wants better customer engagement, because an engaged audience reads your content and supports your company.
-They may also buy your products and services.
+Everyone wants better marketing engagement, because an engaged audience reads your content and supports your company.
+These leads are also much likelier to buy your products and services.

-You’re already off to a good start if you can differentiate value-generating engagement from spamming your audience.
-You want to create web forms, landing pages, and email marketing campaigns.
-These are some crucial inbound marketing best practices.
-Be sure to track engagement using tools like Google Analytics and Hotjar as well as exit polls and surveys.
+You’re already off to a good start if you can differentiate quality engagement from spamming.
+You want to create web forms, landing pages, and email marketing campaigns that convert.
+What we discussed in this chapter are inbound marketing best practices for engaging with leads and improving conversions.